alphagov/prototyping/README.md

 Use this app to make your protype static apps in!

+It uses jekyll - https://github.com/mojombo/jekyll - to generate static files generated from templates.

 ## How to make a new prototype and configuration

 Just create a new folder, named eg "app-name", then duplicate the root index.html into it.